oagboola/farmKashFrontend/README.md

-# FarmKashWebApp

-## 🌱 FarmKash Web App
+# 🌱 FarmKash Web App
 FarmKash is a platform designed to connect farmers with investors and resources, helping them scale agricultural projects through technology.

 This web app is built with Angular 8 and provides a responsive interface for managing farm investments, projects, and user profiles.

-### ✨ Features
+## ✨ Features
 - User authentication and profile management
 - Dashboard for tracking farm projects
 - Investment management